 then

-a pointer to an array of 10 int
+a pointer to an array of 10 ints looks like this:

 return type, followed by the specification of the function's return type after